panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 If that's your case: defining a simple function, you don't need to do anything else.

-When working with functions as [first-class citizens](https://developer.mozilla.org/en-US/docs/Glossary/First-class_Function), or you're dealing with higher-order functions (functions that accepts as argument or return other functions) you need to explicitely define the types of functions.
+Functions in TypeScript/JavaScript are [first-class citizens](https://developer.mozilla.org/en-US/docs/Glossary/First-class_Function).
+Which means that you can assign functions to variables, use functions as arguments to other functions, or even return functions.

 Here's how you can write the TypeScript function type for the `sum()` function: